paulscherrerinstitute/jstriptool/Readme.md

 artifactoryUrlLibSnap=xxx
 ```

-The JAR file jstriptool-&#x3C;version&#x3E;-fat.jar can be built executing:
+The JAR file jstriptool-<version>-fat.jar can be built executing:
  ```
  ./gradlew build
  ```

-After executing the build command, the file jstriptool-&#x3C;version&#x3E;-fat.jar is located in the folder  ./build/libs.
+After executing the build command, the file jstriptool-<version>-fat.jar is located in the folder  ./build/libs.

 ## RPM